tonbaharry/movie_rating_rat/README.md

 Movie_Rating_Rat provides a platform for movie enthusiasts to comment and rate movies.
 Users of the site have the opportunity to view trailers of movies as well as suggest movies that they want to rate.
 Feel free to visit the site and read some of the hilarious yet painful truths about movies.
-The application has a vidoe carousel on the home page for viewing recently aded trailers.

-The application was built using Python in the Django framework.
-The application uses bootstrap, Bing API and it has a SQLite backend.
+The application has a vidoe carousel on the home page for viewing recently aded trailers.The application was built using Python in the Django framework.The application uses bootstrap, Bing search API to search for movies and it has a SQLite backend.

 Installation: